Ashton Jeanty Betting Promos & Boosts: $6000+ for Anytime TD Bets, Heisman Odds & Props

 With all of the great sportsbook promos out there, you could lace them up with the best in the business.
 Just place a first-time bet on Jeanty, and in most cases, you'll get bonus bets right away or get first-bet forgiveness as a bonus bet for a first-time loss.

 Jeanty has been one of the best running backs in the entire nation this season.
-In fact, Jeanty has 30+ carries in each of his last five games.
-Boise State only has two games left in the regular season, so you only have limited chances to get your best bets on Jeanty at the top sports betting apps.
+Boise State only has one games left in the regular season, so you only have limited chances to get your best bets on Jeanty at the top sports betting apps.
 Place those bets today to get your sports betting journey off to a swift start early on.

 Ashton Jeanty Betting Promos, Boosts & Bonuses